-On an international DH level there are the ADHO Special Interest Group GO::DH (Global Outlook::Digital Humanities) and the ADHO Standing Committee on Multi-Lingualism and Multi-Culturalism Committee (MLMC) to help the DH community to "become more linguistically and culturally inclusive in general terms, and especially in the areas where linguistic and cultural matters play a role".
+On a regional level, the DHd AG Multilingual DH (Working group Multilingual DH of the Association Digital Humanities in German speaking areas) was just inaugurated in Spring 2022.
+Among their aims they address identification and propagating of DH infrastructure weaknesses in supporting NLS, a critical discussion of (neo)colonial aspects of current DH practices including standards, vocabularies, methodologies, and subject areas, as well as the active development of technical solutions for these issues (AG Multilingual DH [2022]).
+On an international DH level there are the ADHO Special Interest Group GO::DH (Global Outlook::Digital Humanities) and the ADHO Standing Committee on Multi-Lingualism and Multi-Culturalism Committee (MLMC) to help the DH community to "become more linguistically and culturally inclusive in general terms, and especially in the areas where linguistic and cultural matters play a role" (ADHO's Standing Committee on MLMC 2022).

-The release of version 4 was a major milestone in the development of VRA Core, because it elevated the standard to an XML schema hosted by the Library of Congress.
+The release of version 4 was a major milestone in the development of VRA Core because it elevated the standard to an XML schema hosted by the Library of Congress.
 It also opened the door to the systematic usage of authoritative data (using, for example, @vocab and @refid) while keeping string-based data in the standard using the <display> element.
 Although NLS data was not the focus of its development, it was made flexible enough to allow our extensions.
-With new developments towards semantic data models, the VRA-RDF-Project (Mixter [2014] 2017) and it's VRA Ontology help sustain VRA Core data and open the way for data re-use within future knowledge systems.
+With new developments towards semantic data models, the VRA-RDF-Project (Mixter [2014] 2017) and its VRA Ontology help sustain VRA Core data and open the way for data re-use within future knowledge systems.